CESNET/dp3/docs/scripts.md

 ### `dp3-script rmq_reconfigure.sh`

 Used during RabbitMQ (re)configuration, sets up the appropriate queues and exchanges for the specified number of workers.
-For details, see the [deployment installation guide](install.md#rabbitmq).
+For details, see [How to deploy a DP³ application](howto/deploy-app.md#update-a-deployed-application-safely) and [Processing Core](configuration/processing_core.md#worker-processes).